 More about GenV for parents

-GenV is a statewide research initiative.
-It is the largest child and parent research project in the world.
+GenV is a statewide research program.
+It is the largest child and parent research project in Australia.
 It will help give researchers a more complete picture of the health and wellbeing of a whole generation of families.

 This page provides in-depth information on specific topics related to GenV.